makhmudlp/foodvision_mini/README.md

 - Hardware: **CPU (Free tier)**
 - Inference mode: **Single image**

-The **Vision Transformer** model was selected for deployment due to its higher accuracy and lower latency under CPU inference.
+The **EffNetB2** model was selected for deployment due to its higher accuracy and lower latency under CPU inference.

 📌 **Note:** Only the `deploying/foodvision_mini/` directory is required for deployment.